-Whether you need to create new key aliases because you are using more AM features or because you are installing a new environment, consider the following points:
+You might need to create new key aliases because you are using additional AM features, or because you are installing a new environment.
+In either case, consider these points:

-• Review the list of features in AM to understand which features use the AM keystore and which ones do not, then manage your secrets accordingly.
-You should avoid sharing certificates among features when possible, which may result in configuring different keystores or secret stores.
+• First, review the list of AM features to understand which features use the AM keystore and which ones do not.

-For more information, see "Features in AM That Use Keys".
+For more information, see AM features that use keys.

-- Make sure keystores, key aliases, and certificates are maintained on every instance; in a site environment, every instance has its own keystore files. - Make sure keystores and secret stores are in the same location across of all of the instances in the site
+- Avoid sharing certificates between features when possible, even if this means you need to configure multiple different keystores or secret stores. - Make sure keystores, key aliases, and certificates are maintained on every instance; in a site environment, every instance has its own keystore files. - Make sure keystores and secret stores are in the same location across all instances in the site.

-The following table contains a list of the tasks you may need to perform when managing key aliases in your environment:
+The following table lists the tasks related to managing key aliases in your environment:

-Task Resources Create new key alias in an existing keystore or in a new keystore "Creating Key Aliases" Copy key aliases between keystores; for example, when configuring IDM's provisioning.
-"Copying Key Aliases" Change key alias passwords.
-"Changing Key Alias Passwords" Change keystore passwords.
-"Changing Keystore Passwords".
+Task Resources Create a new key alias in an existing keystore or in a new keystore.
+Create key aliases Copy key aliases between keystores; for example, when configuring IDM's provisioning.
+Copy key aliases between keystores Change key alias passwords.
+Change key alias passwords Change keystore passwords.
+Change keystore passwords